 Joseph of Arimathea, a rich man who was a disciple of Jesus, had taken the body from Pilate and quietly laid it and sealed it in his own tomb.
 The Pharisees set a guard for the tomb and the 11 disciples were nowhere to be seen.

 For the past three years, Jesus had guided the disciples, revealing to them the secrets of the kingdom, showing them His power, teaching them how to teach others, and pushing them to follow Him beyond what they could merely comprehend.
 Now, hours after their leader was made silent, the disciples folded up and hid in fear of the Jews (John 20:19).
 They were so afraid and confused that they basically shut themselves in for two whole days.

 And he began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed, and after three days rise again.
 And he said this plainly.
 (Mark 8:31-32 ESV)

-Jesus had told them what would happen—that He would be given over to the priests, would be killed, and even promised He would rise.
+Jesus had told them what would happen.
+He would be given over to the priests.
+He would be killed.
+He would rise from the dead.
 Just think of what impact they could have had if they had gone about telling people He would come out of the grave and more people could have been aware when He actually got up.
 You would think if they had really believed Him they might have found a way to show their confidence.
 Yet they laid low, paralyzed by fear.